 |News and Updates|

-The 2006-2010 (5-yr average) Census, drawn from the Census Bureau's American Community Survey, provides detailed data on race, ethnicity, income, poverty, occupation, schooling, ancestry, family structure, language, and more down to the census tract level (and Infoshare provides this data for zip codes, too.).
-For the first time in ten years, we have data for the smallest geographic areas.
+The 2014-2018 (5-yr average) Census and, coming soon, the Public Use Microdata Sample (PUMS), is drawn from the Census Bureau's American Community Survey (ACS).
+It provides detailed data on race, ethnicity, income, poverty, occupation, schooling, ancestry, family structure, language,health insurance and more down to the census tract level (and Infoshare provides this data for zip codes, too!).
 For more information on this data, see the [Info] button associated with this data file.